mjhandy/tv-billboard/README.md

 # To Do
 * a weather API feed is needed
 * Currently, any video will constntly play and loop.
 Idealy the video would only play once the slide is active, then pause and reset when out of focus.
+The ideal fix is:
+** Pause Video when active
+** play Video from start of video
+** restart carousel	when the video has finished